ess-dive-workspace/essdive-water-soil-sed-chem/.gitbook/assests/ReadMe.md

 # Images for GitBook

-This folder contains the photos
+This folder contains photos for the reporting format and GitBook